 regained your strength

 - Sleeping: Sleeping with your head elevated on pillows may help decrease headaches.
-Keep it elevated least 30 degrees for 10 days after surgery if you were told there was a cerebro-spinal fluid (CSF) leak after surgery.
+Keep it elevated at least 30 degrees for 10 days after surgery if you were told there was a cerebro-spinal fluid (CSF) leak after surgery.
 Use a humidifier at night to keep your nasal membranes moist if needed.

 - Bathing: Showering is appropriate upon approval from the surgical team.
 Do not immerse (bath, pool, hot tub, etc.) the surgical sites on your head or abdomen in any body of water until the sutures are removed and cleared by your surgeon .

-Frequent small meals (4–6 per day) are suggested with a moderate amount of protein in each to assist in healing process.
+Frequent small meals (4–6 per day) are suggested with a moderate amount of protein in each to assist in the healing process.
 Specific instructions will be communicated to you while in the hospital.

 Avoid straining hard for bowel movements for 3 months.
-Use stool softeners immediately after surgery, and include plenty of fluids and fiber (fruits & vegetables) in diet.
+Use stool softeners immediately after surgery, and include plenty of fluids and fiber (fruits & vegetables) in your diet.
 Contact your primary care physician to help manage constipation problems.

 Prescriptions for pain control and other medications are provided at discharge.
 You may not feel that it is necessary to have these prescriptions filled right away, but it is important that your medications be available if the need arises.